noorfinances-eng/noorchain-core/docs/Phase4B_01_PoSS_Architecture_and_State_Model_1.1.md

 interaction with Cosmos/EVM layers

-This specification is the official reference to implement x/noorsignal during Phase 4C.
+This specification is the official reference for implementing x/noorsignal during Phase 4C.

-🌞 2.
-Overview of PoSS (Phase 3 Definition)
+2. Overview of PoSS (Phase 3 Definition)

 PoSS is NOORCHAIN’s social consensus mechanism, based on: